rgruzdd/data-types-strings-task-4-student-template/README.md

-# Data types.
+# Data Types.
 Strings.
 Task 4

 Write a function that checks whether a string is a palindrome or not.
-Usage of any reversing functions is prohibited.
+The usage of any reversing functions is prohibited.

 To check your implementation you can use